The Illusionist (2006 film): Adaptations

 On October 14, 2014, it was announced that The CW was developing a TV series based on the film.

 In June 2020, a Japanese musical adaptation starring Haruma Miura, Naoto Kaiho, and Reika Manaki was announced and set to run from December 2020 to January 2021; however, following Miura's death in July 2020, the project was put on hold.
+In January 2021 it was performed in concert format starring Naoto Kaiho, Reika Manaki and others.

+On October 28, 2024, it was announced that composer Andrew Lloyd Webber will be adapting the film into a stage musical with Chris Terrio as book writer and Bruno Major as lyricist.
+Jamie Lloyd is also attached to direct the musical with Michael Harrison co-producing with Lloyd Webber (as part of Lloyd Webber Harrison Musicals).
+Further creatives are to be announced as well as plans to open the production in either London or on Broadway.